keepsake journal

 1. Warm-up questions about childhood places, music, or friendships.

-2. Follow-up prompts about becoming a caregiver, mentor, or leader.
+2. Follow-up questions about becoming a caregiver, mentor, or leader.

 3. Future-focused questions adapted from Questions of Love such as "What support would feel meaningful this year?"